jez/as-tree/README.md

   - See `man locale`, `LC_CTYPE=C tree`
 - [ ] Collapse consecutive singleton tries into one level
   - `tree` also does this
+- [ ] Add a `-0` flag to support files with newlines in their name
+  - Seriously why is this allowed?